Download Tower Steward Handbook

 80 Years of Continuous Use

-St. Regis Mountain Fire Tower was staffed continuously from April 1910 through 1990 making it not only the longest operating fire tower in the Adirondack Mountains, but the longest operating fire tower in the State of New York.
+The Fire Observation Station on St. Regis Mountain was staffed continuously from April 1910 through 1990 making it not only the longest operating fire tower in the Adirondack Mountains, but the longest operating fire tower in the State of New York.
 Unfortunately for the towers, newer technologies were cheaper and better at spotting fires.
 In the last years of operation, the percentage of fires reported by fire tower observers dwindled to a mere 4% of all fires reported.

 The Tower Today